 Codefresh provides the following key capabilities:

 Single pane of glass for the entire software supply chain

 You can easily deploy Codefresh onto a Kubernetes cluster, run one command to bootstrap it, and the entire configuration is written to Git.
 By integrating Argo Workflows and Events for running delivery pipelines, and Argo CD and Rollouts for GitOps deployments and progressive delivery, Codefresh provides a complete software lifecycle solution with simplified management that works at scale.

 Built on GitOps for total traceability and reliable management

-The Codefresh Software Delivery Platform is the only enterprise DevOps solution that operates completely with GitOps from the ground up.
+Codefresh is the only enterprise DevOps solution that operates completely with GitOps from the ground up.
 Using the CLI or GUI in Codefresh generally results in a Git commit.
 Whether that’s installing the platform, creating a pipeline, or deploying new software.
 The CLI/GUI simply acts as extended interfaces of version control.
 A change to the desired state of the software supply chain will automatically be applied to the actual state.

 Simplified management that works at scale

 Codefresh greatly simplifies the management and adoption of Argo.
 If you’ve already defined Argo workflows and events, they will work natively in Codefresh.
 Codefresh acts as a control plane across all your instances – rather than many instances of Argo being operated separately and maintained individually, the control plane allows all instances to be monitored and managed in concert.